 PHI 440/540 The Scientific Method

 PHI 447/547 Philosophy, Evolution & Human Nature

 The Logic and Cognitive Science Initiative Award was introduced in 2008/9.
-This prize, which includes a cash award, is presented in the spring to the outstanding senior in the B.S. in Philosophy with a Concentration in Logic, Representation and Reasoning.
+This award, which includes a cash prize, is presented in the spring to the outstanding senior in the B.S. in Philosophy with a Concentration in Logic, Representation and Reasoning.
 The award is not made in years in which there is no senior in the program with a sufficiently distinguished record.
-Winners to date are:
+Winners to date have been:

 - 2015: Christopher Becker